SAKryukov/remoting-dotnet/README.md

-# remoting-dotnet
+# Remoting for .NET Core, .NET 5, and later versions

-Remoting for .NET Core, .NET 5, and later
+# Under development